bradrn/Conkey/README.md

   You will also need to install `m17n` integration — usually this is in a package called `ibus-m17n`, `fcitx5-m17n` or similar.

 - Ensure that your desktop environment launches the IM on login.
-  GNOME may do this automatically;
+  GNOME may do this automatically, as might KDE (though I haven’t tested the latter);
     otherwise set up a command such as `ibus-daemon -drxR` or `fcitx5 -rd` to be run on login.

 - Get the Conkey keyboard layout by downloading `latn-conk.mim` from [the latest release](https://github.com/bradrn/Conkey/releases/tag/v5.0.0).